sidgames5/soundspace-new/README.md

 haxelib run lime setup
 ```

-Now to compile the game, go into the folder where Project.xml is and type `lime test cpp` in the command prompt.
+Now to compile the game, go into the folder where Project.xml is and type `lime test cpp -release` in the command prompt.
 Run the command on windows to generate a windows executable and run on linux to create a linux executable.
+If you want to make changes to the code you should probably use `lime test cpp -debug`.

 ## Credits / shoutouts